 Generally, complaints are most easily resolved if they are raised at the time the problem first occurs and with the person/s directly involved.
 Often, you will be able to resolve your complaint simply by discussing it with a relevant staff member, with your personal tutor, or an appropriate course representative.

-If you cannot, or feel unable to, resolve your concerns in this way, you should put your complaint in writing to the relevant Head of Academic study.
-The head, or a nominee, will seek to provide you with a response to your complaint within 15 working days.
+If you cannot, or feel unable to, resolve your concerns in this way, you should put your complaint in writing to the Director of Operations and Student Services.
+He, or a nominee, will seek to provide you with a response to your complaint within 15 working days.
 If you remain dissatisfied with the local response, or feel unable to resolve your complaint directly with the Academy, you should put your concerns in writing to the University of Bolton.